kayondomartin/rust/src/tools/clippy/book/src/development/adding_lints.md

 In short, the `LateLintPass` has access to type information while the `EarlyLintPass` doesn't.
 If you don't need access to type information, use the `EarlyLintPass`.
 The `EarlyLintPass` is also faster.
-However, linting speed hasn't really been a concern with Clippy so far.
+However linting speed hasn't really been a concern with Clippy so far.

 Since we don't need type information for checking the function name, we used